Home » Days » Countdown to Saint Andrews Day? (2026)

 Saint Andrew’s Day Around the World

-While primarily celebrated in Scotland, Saint Andrew’s Day is also observed by Scottish diaspora communities around the world.
+While primarily celebrated in Scotland, Saint Andrew’s Day is also observed by Scottish diaspora communities worldwide.
 Major celebrations occur in:

 1. Canada (particularly in Nova Scotia)